osisoft/OCS-Docs/content/communities/community-pause-sharing.md

 The `Community Details` page **Tenants** tab displays:

-1. The total number of tenants that have paused data sharing within the community.
+1. The total number of tenants that have pau`sed data sharing within the community.

 1. The sharing status for each tenant, listed within the **Status** column.